Maruti-io/cephalon-rs/README.md

 ------
 # Creating a Knowledge Base Assistant

-You can create a knowledeg base with:
+You can create a semantic search system with:
 ```
 cephalon init
 ```
 or
 ```
-cephalon create your-knowledge-base-assistant
+cephalon create sample-sematic-search-app
 ```
 After that move all the documentation that you might have into your project directory and run
 ```
 cephalon build
 ```

-You can query the knowledge base by entering a query like this.
+You can query the index by entering a query like this.

 ```
 cephalon answer 'your-query-or-text'